Online Allocation Problem with Two-sided Resource Constraints: Introduction

-\begin{enumerate} \item Under the gradually improved assumptions, we propose three algorithms that return $1-O(\frac{\varepsilon}{\xi^*-\varepsilon})$ competitive solutions \textsl{satisfying} the two-sided constraints w.h.p., if $\gamma$ is at most $O\left(\frac{\varepsilon^2}{\ln(K/\varepsilon)}\right)$, where $\xi^*\gg \varepsilon$ is the measure of feasibility and $K$ is the number of resources.
+To address the challenges brought by two-sided resource constraints, we first define a problem dependent quantity $\gamma$ to represent i). the maximum fraction of revenue or resource consumption per request, ii). the pessimism about the satisfaction of lower bound constraints.
+Generally, large $\gamma$ will rule out good competitive ratio across different settings \citep{mehta2007adwords,buchbinder2007online,agrawal2014dynamic,devanur2019near}.
+Meanwhile, we find that the margins between lower and upper bounds directly affect the hardness of the online allocation problem in stochastic setting.
+Inspired by the Slater's condition and its applications \citep{slater2014lagrange,boyd2004convex}, we define a measure of feasibility $\xi^*$ to evaluate the hardness and present an estimator with sufficient accuracy.
+In the end, the proposed algorithm integrates several estimators to compensate undiscovered information.
+Our contribution can be summarized as follows: \begin{enumerate} \item Under the gradually improved assumptions, we propose three algorithms that return $1-O(\frac{\varepsilon}{\xi^*-\varepsilon})$ competitive solutions \textsl{satisfying} the two-sided constraints w.h.p., if $\gamma$ is at most $O\left(\frac{\varepsilon^2}{\ln(K/\varepsilon)}\right)$, where $\xi^*\gg \varepsilon$ is the measure of feasibility and $K$ is the number of resources.
 To the best of our knowledge, this is the first result establishing a competitive algorithm for solving two-sided constrained online allocation problems \textsl{feasibly}, which is nearly optimal according to \citep{devanur2019near}. \item To tackle the unknown parameter $\xi^*$, we propose an optimization routine in \cref{alg:M}.
 Through merging the estimate method into the previous framework, a new algorithm is proposed in \cref{alg:5} with a solution achieving $1-O(\frac{\varepsilon}{\xi^* - \sqrt{\varepsilon}})$ competitive ratio when $\xi^*$ is an unknown and problem dependent constant. \item Our analytical tools can be used to strengthen the existing models \citep{mehta2007adwords,devanur2019near,lobos2021joint} for online resource allocation problems. \end{enumerate}